 Ran into an interesting issue challenge with Logic Apps.

-My Logic App sometimes takes a query parameter called planId
+My Logic App sometimes takes a query parameter called planId.

-to determine whether I should Insert or Update a record in a database.
+I use the value of planIdto determine whether I should Insert or Update a record in a database.

-is not provided the statement triggerBody()['queries]['planId']
+If planId is not provided the statement triggerBody()['queries]['planId'] generates an exception.

 This was very frustrating to figure out how to get around this.